amille90/osticket-ticket-cycle/README.md

 </p>

 <h1>osTicket - Ticket Cycle</h1>
 In this project tutorial and walkthrough you will see various scenarios that take place during the cycle of a ticket, from the time its placed by a back-end user all the way to its completion from either a desk-agent or admin. user.
-You will also see the different characteristics of a ticket and use some of those characteristics to help determine it's severity and priority.<br />
+You will also see the different characteristics of a ticket and use some of those characteristics to help organize and determine it's severity and priority.<br />

 <h2>Environments and Technologies Used</h2>